What obligations do you have as an employer?

 - When determining salaries, you must take account of the rules concerning minimum salaries which apply in certain sectors.

-- Most employers must set up an occupational pension scheme for their employees, and you must take out occupational insurance for all your employees.
+- Most employers must set up an occupational pension scheme (OTP) for their employees, and you must take out occupational insurance for all your employees.

 - As an employer, you must pay salaries, deduct tax and pay employer's National Insurance contributions.
 All salary and employment circumstances must be reported monthly via the a-melding.